Azeri journalist abducted in Georgia, put in custody in Azerbaijan

-TBILISI/BAKU (Reuters) - An independent Azeri journalist has been abducted in Georgia and forcibly taken to neighboring Azerbaijan where he was detained in custody, his lawyer said on Wednesday, in a case condemned by rights activists.
+TBILISI, May 31 (Reuters) - An independent Azeri journalist has been abducted in Georgia and forcibly taken to neighbouring Azerbaijan where he was detained in custody, his lawyer said, in a case condemned by rights activists.

-Afgan Mukhtarli, an investigative journalist and human rights activist who had been living in the former Soviet republic of Georgia since 2015, went missing on Tuesday evening.
+Afgan Mukhtarli, an investigative journalist and a human rights activist, who had been living in ex-Soviet Georgia since 2015, went missing on Tuesday evening.

-Early on Wednesday, a few hours after the abduction, lawyer Elchin Sadigov told reporters that Mukhtarli had been kidnapped in the Georgian capital Tbilisi by a group of unknown men, beaten up and taken forcibly to the Azeri-Georgian border, where he was detained by Azeri police.
+Hours later his lawyer Elchin Sadigov told reporters that Mukhtarli had been abducted in the Georgian capital Tbilisi by a group of unknown men, beaten up and taken to the Azeri-Georgian border, where he was detained by Azeri police.

-The journalist was charged by the Azeris with illegal border crossing and smuggling, Sadigov said.
+Sadigov said the journalist was charged with illegal border crossing and smuggling.

-"Afgan Mukhtarli said that as they crossed the border, 10,000 euros were put in his pockets," Sadigov added.
+"Afgan Mukhtarli said that, as they crossed the border, 10,000 euros were put in his pockets," Sadigov said.

-The court in the Azeri capital Baku late on Wednesday ordered Mukhtarli's pre-trial detention for three months.
+The court in the Azeri capital Baku was due to hold a hearing later on Wednesday.

-"Mukhtarli's arrest was a political order of Azeri authorities and he was punished for his critical articles," the journalist's other lawyer, Osman Kazimov, told Reuters.

 Georgia's Interior Ministry said it had launched an investigation into the illegal abduction of the Azeri journalist.